 If you're not a Sonatype customer and want to find out if your code is vulnerable, you can use Sonatype's free Sonatype Vulnerability Scanner to quickly find out.

 Visit the Sonatype Intelligence Insights page for a deep dive into other vulnerabilities like this one.
-Or subscribe to automatically receive Nexus Intelligence Insights hot off the press.
+Or subscribe to automatically receive Sonatype Intelligence Insights hot off the press.

 Written by Ax Sharma